HKUST-CSIT5970-25S/assignment-1-Astronaut033/README.md

     | `c5d.large` |    7431 MIPS    |    13714.99 MB/s   |

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
+    > Yes, the performance of EC2 instances does improve with increasing number of vCPUs and memory resources.
+From the measured results, the performance of t2.micro, t2.medium and c5d.large show a significant improvement trend with the increase of vCPU number and memory capacity.
+Although both t2.medium and c5d.large are equipped with 2 vCPUs, the CPU and memory performance of c5d.large greatly exceeds that of t2.medium due to the optimisation of its processor and hardware architecture.
+Furthermore, the increase in memory performance and CPU performance proves that the overall performance of the system has been significantly improved with the stronger hardware configuration.
+Therefore, it can be concluded that the performance of the EC2 instance is proportional to the increase in the number of vCPUs and memory resources.

 ## Question 2: Measure the EC2 Network performance